 Medical Insurance (Part B)

-Medicare Part B is the part of your medical insurance that will cover all your medical care that does not require hospitalization.
+Medicare Part B is the part of your medical insurance that will cover your medical care that does not require hospitalization.
 This coverage might pay for:

 - Routine doctor’s visits; and

 - Other medical services.

 There is a monthly premium for Medicare medical insurance.
 You might qualify for help with these premiums, depending on your income.

 Medicare Parts C and D